oxfordcontrol/ClarabelDocs/docs/src/python/getting_started_py.md

 # Getting Started

-This section describes the process of creating a Clarabel model in Python, populating its settings and problem data, solving the problem and obtaining and understanding results.
-It is assumed here that you are building your project using `cargo`.
+This section describes the process of creating a Clarabel model directly in Python, populating its settings and problem data, solving the problem and obtaining and understanding results.
+The complete example from this page can be obtained [here](../../examples/py/example_intro.html).

 The first step is to bring the Clarabel solver and other required packages into scope in your code using: